datamade/how-to/environment-setup.md

 - [Static sites](#static-sites)

 When possible, we prefer installing binaries from a package manager to building packages from source.
 For Mac users, most of these tools are available as [Homebrew](http://brew.sh/) packages.
 Homebrew is by far the easiest way to manage packages on MacOS.

+## New Computer
+If you are replacing your computer, you should [install a fresh copy of macOS](https://support.apple.com/guide/mac-help/reinstall-macos-mchlp1599/mac), and then [use the Migration Assistant](https://support.apple.com/en-us/HT204350) to transfer all your data and settings to your new computer in one go.
+Make sure you take note of your datamade gmail account password to sign into Chrome if that's your browser of choice, and your LastPass master password to access your accounts.

+Once you do that and you have checked that your new computer is good to go, you can safely [wipe your old computer clean].(https://support.apple.com/en-us/HT201065)

 ## Version control